open-mmlab/mmdetection/docs/en/get_started.md

 # Installation

-We recommend that users follow our best practices to install MMDetetion.
+We recommend that users follow our best practices to install MMDetection.
 However, the whole process is highly customizable.
 See [Customize Installation](#customize-installation) section for more information.

 ## Best Practices